What is a business owner's policy, or BOP insurance?

 • Flood damage

-A BOP with $1 million per occurrence and $2 million aggregate coverage limits costs $57 per month, on average, according to Insureon data.
+The average cost of BOP insurance with $1 million per occurrence and $2 million aggregate coverage limits costs $57 per month, on average, according to Insureon data.

 The cost will vary depending on factors like your: